ubirch/ubirch-goclient-chirpstack-connector/README.md

 # ubirch-goclient-chirpstack-connector
 The main function of the uBirch-GoClient-Chirpstack-Connector is forwarding data extracted out of LoRa messages published via.
-MQTT by ChirpStack to the uBirch-GoClient, but it also handles forwarding this data to other endpoints, namely [Fludia](https://fludia.com/?lang=en) and [re.alto](https://realto.io/).
+MQTT by ChirpStack to the uBirch-GoClient, but it also handles forwarding this data to other endpoints, which have to be configured by making some slight modifications to the code.

 ## Run it
 ```